-Studies proclaiming the benefits various micronutrient supplements for mental health appear on a daily basis.
+Studies proclaiming the benefits of various micronutrient supplements for mental health appear on a daily basis.
 Commonly mentioned supplements include omega 3 fatty acids, N-acetylcysteine, tryptophan, methylfolate, methylcobalamin, dehydroepiandrosterone (DHEA), coconut oil, inositol, vitamin D, vitamin B6, choline, and many others.

 However, clinicians may be less familiar with another key nutrient for mental stability – magnesium.
 Although small, the existing body of research on magnesium and mental health is promising.

-symptoms of premenstrual syndrome,3 and reduce hyperactivity in children with ADHD.
+Treatment with magnesium supplements has been shown to induce rapid recovery from depression, improve symptoms of premenstrual syndrome, and reduce hyperactivity in children with ADHD.
 In addition, patients with schizophrenia have lower erythrocyte magnesium levels than controls.

 Magnesium is critical to more than 300 metabolic reactions.
 To name a few, the nutrient is necessary for neurotransmitter, enzyme, and hormonal activity; mitochondrial protein, DNA and RNA synthesis; and glucose homeostasis, active transport, and glutathione and ATP production.